 By the fall of 1984, I was working for a Wall Street law firm.
 Madonna sightings downtown were rampant, but the closest I got was the spiky-haired, paralegal co-worker who lived on the same block as the Hell’s Angels in Alphabet City, and was in Madonna’s aerobics class on 4th and Lafayette.
-On my recommendation, she was one of only four people to attend the private deposition of Nixon-era CIA Chief William Colby before she successfully escaped to a creative endeavor.
+With a little help from me, she was one of only four people to attend the private deposition of Nixon-era CIA Chief William Colby before she successfully escaped to a creative endeavor.

 Wendy James emerged onto the U.K. music scene as the lead singer of “Transvision Vamp” about the time “Like A Prayer” was topping pop charts around the world.
 While the Pope was busy objecting to the burning crosses in Madonna’s passion play Pepsi commercial, Wendy rose to the top of the pops and became the pin-up girl of U.K. music magazines “Melody Maker” and “New Music Express.”

-For me, Wendy’s entry to the United States came via the video jukebox at a Penn Station, New York bar.
-Transvision Vamp’s “Tell That Girl to Shut Up” video was a potent weapon in the unofficial, bar room VJ brawl I had silently declared.
-No one will ever invite me to spin at LAX but I can put together a video jukebox set that will entertain even the most miserable train station bar crowd.
-Lost in the smoke at The Creature Cantina, I’d make the daring move of breaking the tenuous silence.
+For me, Wendy’s entry into the United States came via the video jukebox at a Penn Station, New York bar.
+Transvision Vamp’s “Tell That Girl to Shut Up” video was a potent weapon for me in the unofficial, bar room VJ brawl I had silently declared.
+No one will ever invite me to spin at the hottest club in South Beach but I can put together a video jukebox set that will entertain even the most miserable train station commuter bar crowd.
+Lost in the smoke at that Creature Cantina, I’d make the daring move of breaking the tenuous silence.
 Twelve monitors would come to life, capturing people’s attention in all sections of the bar.
 I usually sandwiched “Tell That Girl” between Jody Watley’s “Some Kind of Lover” and the red jock mastery of Cameo’s “Word Up.”
-The silver-studded, leather jacket, black ankle boots and red lingerie combo that Wendy sports in the video did the initial work, but it’s actually her eyes that stay fixed, even as she turns her body, that made the connection to the driven-to-the-brink-of-the-night crowd of Jersey commuters, undercover cops, and Hell’s Kitchen wannabees.
+The silver-studded, leather jacket, black ankle boots, and red lingerie that Wendy sports in the video did the initial work, but it’s actually her eyes that stay fixed, even as she turns her body, that made the connection to the driven-to-the-brink-of-the-night crowd of Jersey commuters, undercover cops, and Hell’s Kitchen wise guys.